IntelRealSense/librealsense/doc/installation_jetson.md

    1. In order to build the SDK using the `RSUSB` method and avoid the kernel patching procedure See  [libuvc_installation.sh](https://github.com/IntelRealSense/librealsense/blob/master/scripts/libuvc_installation.sh) script for details.
 If you have CUDA dev-kit installed, don't forget to add `-DBUILD_WITH_CUDA=true` for better performance.
    2. Use the native kernel with patches.
-      a.
       The method was verified with **Jetson AGX** boards running L4T version 4.2.3, 4.3 and 4.4, but may also apply to **Jetson Nano**
-      b.
+      a.
 Verify the board type and L4T versions compatibility.
-      c.
+      b.
 Verify internet connection.
-      d.
+      c.
 Verify the available space on flash, the patching process requires ~2.5Gb free space
         >df -h

-      e.
+      d.
 Configure the Jetson Board into Max power mode (desktop -> see the upper right corner)
-      f.
+      e.
 Disconnect attached USB/UVC cameras (if any).
-      g.
+      f.
 Navigate to the root of Libreansense2 directory.
-      h.
+      g.
 Run the script (note the ending characters - `L4T`)
         >./scripts/patch-realsense-ubuntu-L4T.sh

-      The script will run for about 30 minutes (depends on Internet speed) and do the following
+      The script will run for about 30 minutes (depends on Internet speed) and do the following:
         i.
 Fetch the kernel source trees required to build the kernel and its modules.
         ii.
 Apply Librealsense-specific kernel patches and build the modified kernel modules.
         iii.
 Try to insert the modules into the kernel.